Rohan00001/Java-Assignment/PL1/README.md

 }
 ```

+## Task 3: Write a class to find the G.C.D to two numbers
-## Task 3: Find the G.C.D of Two Numbers
+### Find the G.C.D of Two Numbers

 ```java
 import java.util.Scanner;